 Why OBS Keeps Lagging

-There are several reasons why your OBS keeps lagging.
+Some people are asking: Why is my stream lagging?
+Well, there are several reasons why your OBS keeps lagging.
 The first and most common issue is the device that cannot handle the performance of OBS.
 It's not because the device isn't capable at all.
 However, when you open a heavy application, then OBS, sometimes OBS would be affected because it also requires extra performance too.
 So don't be surprised when your OBS lags when you're playing a game, because both OBS and the game require high performance of the device, and sometimes the device can't handle it.

 The second cause why your OBS keeps lagging is the network latency.
 Network latency happens when there's a delay in a message sent between the device and the server that does the job.
 So, if it's not a device issue, it's likely that the network is the reason why the OBS keeps lagging.
 This issue usually happens when you're live streaming using OBS.